 And, of course, everybody has their favorite apple.
 They can spend hours debating the best taste, best texture, best apple for specific uses.
 You probably have a favorite as well, right?
-Well, please let me introduce you to a new variety that just might make you leave your old favorite behind.
-The SweeTango!
+Well, I was recently introduced to a new variety called SweeTango.
+These might just make me leave my old favorite behind.

-SweeTango is a cross between Honeycrisp and Zestar! and is available for a limited “short and sweet season” in the Fall.
-That’s right, you can’t get these apples all year round, September through November only.
-I saw them for the first time in my Publix grocery store last weekend.
-They’re available right now all around the Atlanta area at places like Publix, Whole Foods, Kroger, Wal-Mart, Fresh Market, and at the DeKalb Farmers Market.
-So if you want to give them a try, now’s your opportunity.
-The growers of these wonderful apples sent me some to try and I’m telling you, this is my new favorite apple.
+SweeTango is a cross between Honeycrisp and Zestar and is available for a limited season in the Fall.
+September through November only.
+Yes, this is my new favorite apple.
 It’s crispy, juicy, sweet, and spicy all in one.
 It even has a hint of citrus.
 Just amazing.

 Place the peeled and diced apples along with the sugar and water in a medium saucepan.
 Bring to a boil, reduce heat to a simmer and cook until apples are soft and the liquid is reduced (about 20 minutes).